BBBase-EHeresy/PPPub/docs/scenarios/matched_play_guide.md

 6.

-[The warband does not arrive.Your opponent chooses a point on either the north or south board edges at least 6" from a corner — all models in the warband move onto the battlefield from this point.Your opponent chooses a point on either the east or west board edges at least 6" from a corner — all models in the warband move onto the battlefield from this point.You choose a point on either the north or south board edges at least 6" from a corner — all models in the warband move onto the battlefield from this point.You choose a point on either the east or west board edges at least 6" from a corner — all models in the warband move onto the battlefield from this point.You choose a point on any board edge at least 6" from a corner — all models in the warband move onto the battlefield from this point.![](../media/matched_play_guide/image31.jpeg)
+[The warband does not arrive.Your opponent chooses a point on either the north or south board edges at least 6" from a corner â€” all models in the warband move onto the battlefield from this point.Your opponent chooses a point on either the east or west board edges at least 6" from a corner â€” all models in the warband move onto the battlefield from this point.You choose a point on either the north or south board edges at least 6" from a corner â€” all models in the warband move onto the battlefield from this point.You choose a point on either the east or west board edges at least 6" from a corner â€” all models in the warband move onto the battlefield from this point.You choose a point on any board edge at least 6" from a corner â€” all models in the warband move onto the battlefield from this point.![](../media/matched_play_guide/image31.jpeg)

 [![](../media/matched_play_guide/image32.jpeg)